shixm-cloud/ENVR3002/Lab3.md

 ```

 Now, please make a plot of temperature profile using _T_ and _z_, and identify the **height of tropopause** and the **temperature at the tropopause**. _T_ and _z_ given above are in the units of K and meter, respectively, please convert them to degree Celsius and kilometer in your plot. \[hint: you need to use the command `plot` for this task\].

+Can you also find out the pressure at the tropopause?

+### Problem 2: Density Profile